Maboroshy/midi-scripter/README.md

 [Scripting guide and API documentation available.](https://maboroshy.github.io/midi-scripter)

+Currently MIDI Scripter is at "beta" development stage.
+It's fully functional but needs some more testing.
+It targets only Windows for now.
+Linux and macOS support will follow.

+## Features
 Easy tasks for MIDI Scripter:
 1. Filter, modify and route MIDI, OSC and keyboard messages in any way.
 2. Map MIDI, OSC and keyboard to each other.